silarsis/personal_dev/docker/stevedore/README.md

 * There's a challenge around dependencies and external requirements - need to think that through.
 This is where Dockerfiles fall down a bit, too.

+* To test, this all needs to be able to run in a container itself.

 ## Notes

-To run the server for development:
+To run the server for development locally using ngrok:

 Terminal 1:
 	docker run -p 3000:3000 -v /vagrant/docker/stevedore/stevedore:/opt/stevedore -i -t stevedore